jbigorra/bun-automock/README.md

 - `T` - The type to mock (interface, class, or object type)

 **Returns:**
-- `MockInstance<T>` - A proxy object with deep mocking capabilities
+- `DeepMockProxy<T>` - A proxy object with deep mocking capabilities

 **Additional Methods:**
 - `.spy()` - Available on each mocked property, returns the underlying Bun mock function for test assertions